And Now For Something Completely Different

 Me: haha okay

 I think it would be a mistake to say I made a case for polyamory, as in making a case for why we should go left rather than right.
-What interests me with polyamory – which I have been thinking of for a while but most intensely lately – is the way it can be used to illustrate and anticipate economic and otherwise concrete relations and transformations.
-So, it would be a mistake to say that people were only monogamous in the mid-19th century, but that the structure of social and economic relations (i.e. relations established by positive law) were such that polyamory could not flourish or work right.
+What interests me with polyamory – which I have been thinking of for a while but most intensely lately – is the way it can be used to think of economic and other concrete relations and transformations.
+So, it would be a mistake to say that people were only monogamous in the 19th century, but that the structure of social and economic relations (i.e. relations established by positive law) were such that polyamory could not flourish or work right.
 Today, we are encountering places in society (literally geographic spaces if we think of how the most liberal places are our urban centers) that do not support “traditional” monogamy as well as polyamory and the like.
-I think there are merits to polyamory, but ultimately I believe there are forms of traditional monogamy that engage the same selfless love (i.e. love beyond narcissism).
-I can’t make a case for polyamory through Christ without visiting both the fact that he endorsed conventional marital relations and said the only way to him was through “hating” (i.e. letting go of) all your family (i.e. your identity as a sibling/parent/spouse – precisely, I think, in the way the mother of 1 Kings 3:16-28 gave up her identity as a mother in order to love/save her son from Solomon’s sword).
+I affirm polyamory, but ultimately I believe there are forms of monogamy (“traditional” even) that engage the same selfless love (i.e. love beyond narcissism).
+I can’t make a case for polyamory through Christ without visiting both the fact that he endorsed conventional marital relations and said the only way to him was through “hating” (i.e. letting go of) all your family (i.e. your identity as a sibling/parent/spouse*).

 Josh: I suppose I’m not trying to make the case for monogamy, but it seems that polyamory is more of a selfish act, and that once you go down that path you will only be seeking the next experience in a quest for something that you will never find.